hartwigmedical/hmftools/isofox/README.md

 - RETAINED_INTRONS: identify retained introns
 - FUSIONS: identify fusions

 These can be run concurrently or independently depending on the values set for this argument.
-By default they are all run.
+By default, they are all run.

 ### Mandatory
 Argument | Description